 E-commerce is growing at a fast pace and mobile is a strong support platform to help achieve high growth and reach.
 Considering the fact that there are a lot of sensitive information and transactions going through e-commerce apps, it is essential that companies take extra care of their application security to avoid disasters that can result in a very bad PR and tremendous loss of business as well.

 Mobile apps have opened newer channels of exploitation for hackers today.
-We recently released an e-commerce report that exposes flaws with basic security testing in 95% of the top mobile apps across the globe.
+We recently released an e-commerce report that found high level vulnerabilities in 84% Mobile Apps.